Spain forms

 - When filing Modelo 790 (Code 012) alongside EX-17 (Fee payment for TIE issuance)

-- Incomplete or incorrect personal information.
+- Incomplete payment information.

 Fees